Skip to content

 Answer

 LAN covers one building.
-WAN covers a country or the world.
+WAN covers a country.

 LAN is fast and cheap.
 WAN is slower and costs more.

 Example: your school Wi-Fi is a LAN.
-The Internet is a WAN.
+A bank’s network that links all its branches in a country is a WAN.

 LAN (Local Area Network)